genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/06_developer-training/03_training-content-day3.md

 More info [here](/database/fields-tables-views/views/views-basics/#overriding-a-field-name).
 :::

-Run [build and deploy](/getting-started/developer-training/training-content-day1/#5-the-build-and-deploy-process) to make the view ready for use, then add it to the Data Server:​

 Now go to the Data Server definition (open **alpha-dataserver.kts**).
 Replace the `ALL_TRADES` query in the Data Server with the new `TRADE_VIEW`.

 ```kotlin